prosyslab-classroom/llvm-primer/README.md

 # LLVM Primer
 This article provides basic information about LLVM especially,
-- Students who take courses of [ProSys Lab](prosys.kaist.ac.kr) and to homework using LLVM
+- Students who take courses of [ProSys Lab](prosys.kaist.ac.kr) and do homework using LLVM
 - OCaml programmers who want to use [LLVM OCaml Binding](https://llvm.moe/ocaml/index.html)

-## 1. Installation
+## Installation
 Make sure you have the correct version of Clang/LLVM installed in the system.
 ```
 clang --version